tsuppaduu/people-flow-front/README.md

 We created a Bluetooth mesh network with smart sensors capable of detecting the number of people around them.
 This data is then displayed on a website or at info screens for instance during an event.

+**This project achieved the third place in the track "Future cities".** In total 25 teams competed in this track.

 Feasible applications for the data could be the following examples:

 1. The user can choose the shortest lines and best paths around the venue or the city